medic/cht-docs/content/en/apps/reference/api.md

 Using these strings, a token-login URL is generated and is sent to the user by SMS, along with another (configurable) SMS that can contain additional information.
 Accessing this link, before its expiration time, will log the user in directly - without the need of any other credentials.
 The link can only be accessed once, the token becomes invalid once it was used for one login.
-The generated token expires after 24 hours, after which logging in is only possible by either disabling login by SMS or generating a new token.
+The generated token expires after 24 hours, after which logging in is only possible by either generating a new token, or disabling `token_login` and manually setting a password.

 The SMS messages are stored in a doc of a new type `token_login_sms`.
 These docs cannot be viewed as reports from the webapp, but their messages are visible in the Admin Message Queue page.